JCassarino/Conflux/README.md

     * Offer **tailored recommendations** for alternative gear (weapons, armor, exotics) to enhance the current build or address identified weaknesses, potentially suggesting items from your vault.
     * Suggest different **mod configurations** for armor to optimize ability cooldowns, damage output, or survivability.
     * Propose alternative Aspects or Fragments that might better suit the build's focus or improve its overall effectiveness.
-    * Identify "God Rolls" or highly sought-after weapon/armor perks based on community data or your own preferences.
+    * Identify **"God Rolls"** or highly sought-after weapon/armor perks based on community data or your own preferences.

 ### Activity & Progress Guidance

 5.  **Intelligent Activity Suggestions:**
     * Based on your current **resources, gear level, active quests, uncompleted Triumphs, and seasonal challenges**, Conflux will suggest optimal activities.
-    * Examples: "Farm Crucible for Glimmer," "Complete Nightfall for Enhancement Prisms," "Run a specific lost sector for Exotic Armor," "Progress 'X' quest step."
+    * Examples: "Complete Grandmaster Nightfall for Ascendant Shards," "Run today's Legend lost sector for Exotic Armor," "Complete bountied from Banshee-44 for enhancement prisms."
     * Highlight daily/weekly vendor bounties that align with your current goals.

 6.  **Quest & Triumph Progress Tracking:**